Differentially Private False Discovery Rate Control: Proving FDR Control Using a Submartingale

 which includes the usual FDR as an example by taking $k = 1$.
 This relaxed FDR differs insignificantly from the usual FDR if a large number of discoveries are expected, which is often the case in modern multiple testing applications such as genome-wide association studies.
+For the moment, we do not intend to advocate the use of this new FDR definition in practice as it is clear that future investigation is needed.

-In the rest, we aim to prove Theorem \ref{thm:stronglyrobustfdr}, a counterpart of Theorem \ref{thm:robustfdr} for the $\fdr^k$.
+In the following, we aim to prove Theorem \ref{thm:stronglyrobustfdr}, a counterpart of Theorem \ref{thm:robustfdr} for the $\fdr^k$.
 A similarity between the two theorems lies in that their proofs both make use of martingale arguments.
 That being said, the bound on the $\fdr_k$ in Theorem \ref{thm:robustfdr} cannot carry over to the $\fdr^k$ because $\fdr_k \leq \fdr^k$.

 \begin{theorem} If the test statistics obey the IWN condition, then any BHq-compliant procedure satisfies

 for any $k \ge 1$. \end{theorem}